 - Sniper Rifle Scope: Trijicon Accupoint Sniper Scope

 **Below are our more detailed reviews.
 Click the links above to see current prices or read customer reviews on Amazon.

 While first learning how to shoot with iron sights is important so that you’re not totally helpless if anything happens to your scope, there’s simply no denying that a scope can dramatically boost anyone’s shooting performance.

 The reason why a scope is important is because a scope allows you to zoom in on a target at far distances and make precise shots on that target.
 It’s also less complicated than learning iron sights.
 With iron sights you have to line up your rear sight with your front sight before you make the shot.
 With a scope you simply line up your crosshairs to the target, which appears to be much closer than it actually is, and then you make your shot.

 There are a great number of different scopes and optics available on the market and the manufacturers of each of them are probably claiming that they’re the very best of the best.
 In this article we’re here to answer this question for you.
 We’re going to learn about the ins and outs of a scope and discuss each of the different features that you must have on it, such as durability, magnification adjustments, low light capabilities, and more.

 We also have created specific scope buyers guides that offer more options.
-This article covers the over all best scope in each category but if you are looking for a specific type of scope check out the individual buyers guides.
+This article covers the over all best scope in each category but if you are looking for a specific type of scope like best spotting scopes check out the individual buyers guides.

 - .308 Scope Buyers Guide